Skip to content

 Provides services to children and adults with disabilities and other special needs, and support to their families.

-Tips for parents of child/young adults with special needs, annual resource guide of organizations, products and services.
+Magazine for parents of child/young adults with special needs, annual resource guide of organizations, products and services.

 - Genetic Alliance

 An international genetics coalition comprised of millions of individuals with genetic conditions and more than 600 advocacy, research and health care organizations representing them.

 - Genetic and Rare Diseases Information Center (GARD)